mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 Select the **Use MATLAB version** checkbox to specify the full path to the MATLAB root folder that should be used for the build.
 The information in the **MATLAB root** box enables the plugin to prepend MATLAB to the PATH environment variable of the build agent.

 If the build agent already has your desired MATLAB on the path, then you are not required to select the **Use MATLAB version** checkbox.
-When the checkbox is clear, the plugin uses the MATLAB directory closest to the top of the path.
-The build fails if the plugin cannot find MATLAB on the path.
+When the checkbox is clear, the plugin uses the first MATLAB instance it encounters on the path.
+The build fails if the operating system cannot find MATLAB on the path.

 ## Specify Build Steps
 When you set up the **Build** section of the project configuration window, the plugin provides you with the **Run MATLAB Tests** and **Run MATLAB Command** build steps.